 That’s not the only interesting fact or coincidence about the iconic monument.
 Here are 10 more fascinating facts about this American symbol.

 1. James Madison had an early role in getting the monument project started.
-In 1833, the Washington National Monument Society, a private organization, came up with the idea for the tribute to the first President.
+In 1833, the Washington National Monument Society, a private organization, was among early groups promoting the idea for the tribute to the first President.
 Madison along with Supreme Court Chief Justice John Marshall started the society.

 2. The first monument design featured a rotunda and a Roman-like George Washington.
 The initial winning bid came from architect Robert Mills, whose designed a flat-topped obelisk with a statue of Washington in a chariot, along with statues of 30 Founding Fathers.
 The current obelisk design was proposed in 1876.

 3. The Masons and the Pope were involved with the monument.
 Yes, the Free Masons were involved in the cornerstone ceremony and they used Washington’s Masonic symbols in the ceremony.
 At the 1848 ceremony were 20,000 people, and a container that held copies of the Constitution, the Declaration of Independence and other objects was buried in the cornerstone.

 4. Abraham Lincoln was at the 1848 cornerstone ceremony.
 The guest list included three James Buchanan, Lincoln, Andrew Johnson, Dolley Madison and Alexander Hamilton’s widow, Betsey Hamilton, and of course, the then-current President, James K. Polk.